pism/pism/doc/sphinx/manual/modeling-marine.rst

 structurally-stable calving front positions which agree well with observations.
 Calving rates balance calving-front ice flow velocities on average.

-The partially-filled grid cell formulation (subsection :ref:`sec-part-grid`) provides a framework suitable to relate the calving rate produced by ``eigen_calving`` to the mass transport scheme at the ice shelf terminus.
+The partially-filled grid cell formulation (section :ref:`sec-part-grid`) provides a framework suitable to relate the calving rate produced by ``eigen_calving`` to the mass transport scheme at the ice shelf terminus.
 Ice shelf front advance and retreat due to calving are limited to a maximum of one grid cell length per (adaptive) time step.
 The